ra-jeev/hub-chat/README.md

 * [Nuxt](https://nuxt.com): Vue.js framework for the application foundation
 * [Nuxt UI](https://ui.nuxt.com): Module for creating a sleek and responsive interface
 * [Nuxt MDC](https://github.com/nuxt-modules/mdc): For parsing and displaying chat messages
-* [NuxtHub](https://hub.nuxt.com): Deployment and administration platform for Nuxt, powered by Cloudflare
+* [Cloudflare Workers AI](https://workers.cloudflare.com/solutions/ai): For accessing various LLM models and generating text responses
+* [Cloudflare Workers](https://workers.cloudflare.com): Serverless platform to host the application

 ## Prerequisites

 * [Cloudflare Account](https://cloudflare.com): Required for using Workers AI models and deploying the project on Cloudflare Pages
-* [NuxtHub Account](https://hub.nuxt.com): For managing NuxtHub apps and using AI in development

-> You can deploy and manage this application with a free Cloudflare and free NuxtHub account.
+> You can deploy and manage this application with a free Cloudflare account.

 ## Setup